Copyright © , Temple University. All rights reserved.

 Incoming Freshmen and Transfer Students

-Assessments are taken after students have been admitted to the university and have paid the tuition deposit.
-The Office of Orientation and New Student Programs sends an email to the student's Temple email account explaining next steps, including placement assessment.
+Assessments are taken after students have been admitted to the University and have paid the tuition deposit.
+The Office of New Student and Family Programs sends an email to the student's Temple email account explaining next steps, including placement assessments.
 Once the deposit is paid, it takes 2-3 business days for the email to be delivered.
-There will also be information displayed on the student's TUPortal under "Next Steps."
+There will also be information displayed on the student's TUportal under "Next Steps."

 Current or Non-Matriculated Students